moonbitlang/core/deque/README.md

 println(dv.capacity()) // 10
 ```

-Also, you can use `shrink_to_fit` to shrink the capacity of the deque.
+Also, you can use `shrink_to_fit` to shrink the capacity of the devec.

 ```moonbit
 let dv = Deque::with_capacity(10)